tapaseomkar/sprinbootReact/README.md

-Src:  Contain React JS files that has component for frontend with proper curd operation with redux and axios and with login and registration component
+Src:  Contain React JS files that has components for frontend with proper curd operation with redux and Axios and with login and registration component

-Main: It contain backend cond with 3 entity class mapped to each other, used spring security has to encrypt the code, has global exception handle class,
+Ytms-0.01: It contains backend conde in spring-boot with 3 entity classes mapped to each other, uses spring security to encrypt the code, has a global exception handle class,
       proper exception handle in this pgm, used controller-serviceimpl-service-dao-entity-utility-security